agrc/sherlock/README.md

+# NOTE: This repo has been replaced by https://github.com/agrc/kitchen-sink

 # Sherlock

 A type ahead widget for searching for items in a feature service or api endpoint and zooming an esri map to the AOI.